antronerds/r2-tutorials/docs/Analysing_Time_Series.md

 --------------
   ![](_static/images/R2d2_logo.png)**Did you know that clicking a spot in the heatmap reveals more info**

->*Clicking on a spot generates a one-gene-view for the chosen gene in the dataset only supported for a genecollection consisting < \~400 genes.*
+>*Clicking on a heatmap rectangle generates a one-gene-view for the chosen gene in the dataset.
+Hovering over the heatmap rectangles reveals the sample information stored in the R2 database.
+Keep in mind that the hovering option is limited to 10000 cells, otherwise the graph generation consumes too much time.
+This limitation can be adapted in the 'User Options' menu item.*

 ------------------